Ultimate auto repair labor guide

 However, to be an auto repair pro, you need to charge more than your shop rate to make money.

-BodyShopBusiness.com recommends you include a markup of 50 – 60% in your hourly rate.
+Our research indicates that you should include a markup of 50 – 60% in your hourly rate.
 This brings our example rate up to $94-100 hourly.

 If the profit margin seems high, remember that car dealerships’ labor rates are around 20 – 25% higher than auto shops’ fees.

 Not to mention that you can reinvest the extra cash into your business to fuel growth.